 Manipulating the public with falsehoods is a hallmark of certain institutions, and has been for a long while.
 In 1475, a priest, Bernardino da Feltre, circulated false stories through his sermons that the Jewish community of his city of residence had kidnapped a young boy.
 Da Feltre told his faithful church-goers that the Jewish perpetrators had taken the boy in order to kill him, drain his blood, and drink it in celebration of Passover.

 When the outrage sparked flames, da Feltre claimed that the body had been found in the basement of a Jewish family.
 This was the tipping point for the Prince-Bishop of the city, who had the entire Jewish population gathered and tortured.

-The result was 15 people being found guilty and burned at the stake, and the church canonizing the young boy as Saint Simon along with an attribution to hundreds of miracles.
+As a result, 15 people were found guilty and burned at the stake, and the church canonized the young boy as Saint Simon, along with an attribution to hundreds of miracles.
 This catastrophe became so famous that the term "blood libel" was created to refer to the act of Jews falsely killing Christians.

 This particular piece of fake news from 1475 worked so well that even today the Anti-Defamation League keeps a page on its website that serves to remind the public of the falsehoods of the blood libel story.
 Sadly, today, almost 600 years after the lies were made public, some people still hold belief in them.

 Russia’s involvement with fake news